Code-Institute-Submissions/Gin/README.md

 View the live project here.
 [The Gin Club](https://sophnagle.github.io/Gin/)

 I have created a static website for a fictional business that offers a gin and tonic delivery and subscription service.
 This website allows people to join ‘The Gin Club’ and users are presented with the information about the subscription and they provide their details and subscribe to the service.

-External user goal: The site’s main users, and derived from the main use case, are typically young professionals or older people who love gin and can have good suggested tasters delivered straight to their door without leaving their own home.
+External user goal: The site’s main users, and derived from the main use case, are typically young professionals or older people who love gin and want good suggested tasters delivered straight to their door without leaving their own home.

 Site owner/business goal: The company wants to increase sales conversion and gain subscriptions.
 They want to provide full transparency, so the customers are fully aware of the service and how it works, and they want conversion to be simple and friction free.

-As 70% plus of users browse and buy via their phone, it has been designed mobile first however is responsive.
+As +70% of users browse and buy online via their phone, it has been designed mobile first however is responsive.
 The site is one scrollable page with 5 sections; it includes a sign-up section, explains how the subscriptions work, what’s included in each delivery, sample member reviews and a contact form for queries.

 ### Landing page and navigation
 ![alt Landing page](assets/images/readme/header.PNG)